How to make the most of these saving and investment accounts.

 When does an ISA allowance reset?

-The ISA year is the same as the financial year, which runs from 6 April to 5 April the following year.
+The ISA year is the same as the tax year, which runs from 6 April to 5 April the following year.
 So you get a brand new allowance to use when that year restarts.

-That means you could potentially put £20,000 in to an ISA in the first week of April, and another £20,000 in a week later.
+That means you could potentially put £20,000 into an ISA in the first week of April, and another £20,000 in a week later.
 But if you put £20,000 in on April 6, you’d need to wait a full year before you can add more money to your ISA.

 What happens to an ISA allowance after a year?